Do you experience discomfort or ache around the circumference of your elbow?

 Our third exercise is going to be the open book.

-For this movement, we’ll be laying on our sides, tucking our knees towards our chest, so that they’re in line with our hips.
-And then we’re going to have our arms straight out in front of us stacked.
+For this movement, we’ll be laying on our sides, tucking our knees towards our chest to align with our hips.
+And then we will have our arms straight out in front of us stacked.
 We will then take our top arm and rotate our chest and arm to the opposite side.

-You want to think about reaching with your shoulder and having your chest turn not just reaching back with your arm.
+You want to think about reaching with your shoulder and having your chest turn, not just reaching back with your arm.
 This will ensure we get maximal thoracic motion included.
-Try to keep the bottom arm and legs locked to the ground as you do this and not have them move around.
-If you find this to be too difficult for yourself, you can perform the same motion while seated.
+Keep the bottom arm and legs locked to the ground as you do this, and do not have them move around.
+If you find this too difficult for yourself, you can perform the same motion while seated.
 This is a great move to implement daily or as part of a warm-up.

-Our fourth and fifth exercises are gonna be looking at strengthening the kinetic chain.
+Our fourth and fifth exercises will look at strengthening the kinetic chain.
 We’ve seen various research studies highlighting that individuals experiencing tennis elbow often have strength deficits at the shoulder.
-It will therefore be crucial to handle that.
-This is also supported by a brand new randomized control trial that looked to compare adding shoulder exercises to the standard care that we usually do focusing just on the local elbow.
+It will, therefore, be crucial to handle that.
+This is also supported by a new randomized control trial that compared adding shoulder exercises to the standard care that we usually do, focusing just on the local elbow.

 And they saw a significant increase in the results by doing so.
-The primary emotions that have been identified as being weaker in individuals experiencing tennis elbow our shoulder abduction and shoulder external rotation.
-This makes sense since generally most of the movements where our shoulder abductors’ external rotators are going to be working our lateral elbow muscles are also going to be working.
+The primary emotions identified as being weaker in individuals experiencing tennis elbow are shoulder abduction and shoulder external rotation.
+This makes sense since, generally, most of the movements where our shoulder abductors’ external rotators are working, our lateral elbow muscles are also going to be working.

-So, strengthening them will help to reduce the challenge and load that’s being placed on the lateral elbow.
-It’s also worth considering picking exercises that are going to help to strengthen the scapular muscles that support our shoulder abductors and external rotators to work.
+So, strengthening them will help reduce the challenge and load placed on the lateral elbow.
+It’s also worth considering picking exercises that are going to help strengthen the scapular muscles that support our shoulder abductors and external rotators to work.

 1.4 Exercise 4: Prone Tee